BryanHaley/twitch-fight-pit/README.md

 ## Usage

 In `settings.json` specify `TWITCH_APP_ID` and `TWITCH_APP_SECRET`.
-Get these from registering an application on dev.twitch.tv.
+Get these from [registering an application on dev.twitch.tv](https://dev.twitch.tv/docs/authentication/register-app/).

+In the application settings on dev.twitch.tv the redirect url must be set to `http://localhost:17563`.

 Set `TWITCH_CHANNEL` to the channel you want to run the bot in.

 Ensure the executable has permissions to write to the folder it is located in.
-(The easiest way to do this is to place somewhere in your C:\Users\\<username\> directory).
+(The easiest way to do this is to place somewhere in your `C:\Users\<username>` directory).

 Run `fight-pit.exe` on Windows, or on any platform `pip install -r requirements.txt` and `python fight-pit.py`